SravanthiRavulakolla/gnits-clubs/README.md

 - Register and login with roll number and department
 - Browse all clubs (CSI, GDSC, Aptnus Gana)
 - View club details and upcoming events
-- Register for events and apply to clubs
+- Register for events
-- Track registrations and applications
+- Track event registrations

 ### 👨‍💼 For Club Admins
 - Register as admin for a specific club
 - Manage club events
-- View student registrations and applications
+- View student event registrations
-- Post announcements and updates

 ### 🎨 Modern UI/UX
 - Beautiful gradient backgrounds and animations